wonmor/Atomizer-Swift-Challenge/README.md

 in which the molecule will come right into your hand like Thor's hammer, all in Augmented Reality.

 - For the electron coordinate data, it uses the ElectronVisualized API I created from scratch by myself, using Python and Flask.

 ---

-## Target Audience

-High school/Undergraduate students, computational chemists, or anyone who's interested in learning more about quantum mechanics.

-## Disclaimer

-DON'T WORRY, INTERNET CONNECTION IS *NOT* REQUIRED TO RUN THIS APP.
-I PRE-LOADED ALL THE 3D ASSETS FOR PLOTTING.

----